-The financial statements of the Company are prepared comparatively with the previous period in order to enable the determination of the financial situation and performance trends.
-In order to comply with the presentation of the current period financial statements, comparative information is reclassified when necessary and significant differences are disclosed.
+In order to make it possible to determine the financial situation and performance trends the Group's current consolidated financial statements are prepared in comparison with the previous term.
+In order to comply with the presentation of the current period consolidated financial statements, comparative information is reclassified when necessary and significant differences are disclosed.